precice/aste/docs/README.md

 ## Demo
 A simple demonstration of aste is provided in `contrib/` and can be run with `./demo.sh`.
 A bunny-shaped mesh is mapped onto a red blood cell.
 The result can be seen in `result.vtk`.

 Load the original vtk files `bunny.vtk` and `rbc.vtk` in ParaView, and visualize them as "surface with edges".
-Afterwards, load the `result.vtk`, apply a `Delaunay3D1` filter on it, and visualize it as a wireframe.
+Afterwards, load the `result.vtk` and visualize it as a wireframe.
 You can also load the file `colored.vtk` and apply a glyph filter on it.
 This is only a (very) artifical test case, so don't try to extract meaningful results out of it.

 ## Demo with multiple timesteps
 A similar demo with multiple timesteps can be run with `./timesteps.py` inside `contrib/timestep-demo`.
 Make sure to set `astedir` inside `timesteps.py` to the correct value (By using the environment variable `ASTEDIR`).
 For details look into the `timesteps.py` and the corresponding `timesteps-precice.xml` file.